deepakswami07/phase_0_unit_1/week_1/6_wireframing/my_reflection.md

   Good design is well thought out and is simple.
 Whether it is a poster or a webpage, it has to easily convey the message, if it is a product, it should intuitively help the users put the product to work.

 * Do you like design and user experience?
 Was it fun working on your site, the plan, and/or the wireframe?
 (If you hated it, that's OK too)
   Yes, I love to design.
 As a motion designer, I can vouch how important it is to plan and storyboard your ideas before you actually do it.
-I have personally found that, the more time you spend in the planning stages, the lesser the problems you will have, once your ideas/plans goes into production.
+I have personally found that the more time you spend in the planning stages, the lesser the problems you will have, once your ideas/plans goes into production.

 * What questions did you ask during this challenge?
 What resources did you find to help you answer them?
   I was trying to figue out if it was better to illustrate it manually or use a drawing application.
 I did go over the fundamental of design chapter in one of my books.